php-actions/composer/README.md

 If you are running tests like [PHPUnit][php-actions-phpunit], [phpspec][php-actions-phpspec] or [Behat][php-actions-behat] in your Github actions, chances are you will need to install your project's dependencies using Composer.

+An example repository has been created at https://github.com/php-actions/example-composer to show how to use this action in a real project.
+The repository also depends on a private dependency and uses SSH keys for authentication.

 Usage
 -----